Why Cats Meow Back at You When Talking to Them: 6 Possible Reasons

 6. To Convey They Want to Go Outside

-It’s common for a pet cat to answer with a couple of meows when talked to by its owner if that cat wants to be let outside.
+It’s common for a pet cat to answer with a couple of meows when talked to by their owner if that cat wants to be let outside.
 As independent animals, cats would prefer opening doors themselves but since they can’t, they must tell us humans when they want in or out.

 Final Thoughts

-See also: Why Is My Cat Carrying Around a Toy and Meowing?
+- Why Is My Cat Carrying Around a Toy and Meowing?